jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Do Not Do
 * Do not block workers to prevent them from retaking a survey.

----

-# A Note on Blocks

-Blocks are serious business on Mechanical Turk.
-Amazon has an algorithm which blocks workers from using Mechanical Turk at all if they receive a certain number of blocks (approximately 3 strikes and you're out, though this increases as the number of approved HITs increases).

-From a worker's perspective it is better to have a submission rejected than it is to have the submission accepted but then blocking them.
-For example: Imagine you have a survey and a participant seems to have responded randomly.
-You might think "Well, they arguably completed the survey but I don't want them completing any surveys in the future for me" and want to accept their submission but block them.

-It is better to reject their submission and not block the worker.
-Workers are very aware of rejections because most requesters use a qualification based on the percentage of submissions of approved to screen workers .
-If you reject their work you don't have to worry about them working for you again (or at least they won't answer randomly again).

----

-# "Soft Block" Qualification - A Blocking Alternative

-If you really want to block someone I suggest creating a "Soft Block" qualification and assigning it to workers you don't want participating in your studies.

-Reserve the "hard block" for repeat offenders and cheaters.

----

-# Requester Best Practices

-Pay well

-Approve Work Promptly

-Don't be a jerk

-If it looks like a lot of people are cheating, you probably screwed up.
-In the past year of running the department's account I have collected ~150,000 survey responses.
-In that time I've had to block only three people for deliberate attempts to cheat.
-Most incorrect codes are due to human error rather than deliberate attempts to cheat.

----

 # Not all participants are nice